kocsismate/simdjson_php/benchmark/README.md

 ## Run benchmark

-You may run the benchmarks by running the commands:
+You may also run the custom benchmarks by executing the following command:

 ```
-php -d extension=modules/simdjson.so benchmark/test.php
+php ./benchmark/benchmark.php
 ```